-You will be provided with academic and pastoral support (including guidance on realistic career opportunities) within the School, and training will be available to develop your competencies and ability to take on a wider range of responsibilities.
+You will be provided with academic and pastoral support within the School (including guidance on realistic career opportunities) and training and development activities will be available.
+These will be designed to develop your competencies and ability to take on a wider range of responsibilities.

-ROLE RESPONSIBILITIES
+KEY RESPONSIBILITIES